jinxinzheng/logview/README.md

 # LogView

 A trivial tool that displays logs on an activity.
-You can virtually add any log to it.
-Now it only supports OkHttpClient logging by the HttpLoggingInterceptor.

 # How to use